 (1) Access - Studies have shown that up to 95% of the solids on a paved surface accumulate within 40 inches of the curb, regardless of land use.
-Those responsible for stormwater maintenance have the ability to impose parking regulations to facilitate proper sweeping so that sweepers can get as close to curbs as possible.
+Those responsible for stormwater maintenance have the ability to impose parking regulations during street sweeping occurrences so that sweepers can get as close to curbs as possible.

-- (2) Type of sweeper There are three types of sweepers: Mechanical, Regenerative Air, and Vacuum Filter.
-Each has a different ability to remove TSS. - Mechanical: use brooms or rotary brushes to scour the pavement.
-They are not effective at removing TSS (0% to 20% TSS removal). - Regenerative Air: blow air onto the road or parking lot surface, causing fine particles to rise where they are vacuumed.
-Regenerative air sweepers may blow particulates off the vacuumed portion of the roadway or parking lot, where they contaminate stormwater when it rains - Vacuum filter: Two types, wet and dry.
+(2) Type of sweeper - There are three types of sweepers: Mechanical, Regenerative Air, and Vacuum Filter.
+Each has a different ability to remove TSS.

+- Mechanical: use brooms or rotary brushes to scour the pavement.
+They are not effective at removing TSS (0% to 20% TSS removal). - Regenerative Air: blow air from a closed-loop system onto the road or parking surface, causing debris, including fine particles, to rise and be vacuumed.
+Regenerative air sweepers may blow particulates off the vacuumed portion of the roadway or parking lot, where they can be collected by stormwater runoff when it rains. - Vacuum filter: there are two types, wet and dry.
 The dry type uses a broom in combination with the vacuum.
 The wet type uses water for dust suppression.
 Research indicates vacuum sweepers are highly effective in removing TSS.